Value-added tax (VAT)

 According to Uzbek legislation, stamp duty (state due) is an obligatory payment charged for performance of legal actions and/or issuance of legal documents.
 The following actions, among others, are subject to stamp duties: filing claims, performing notary actions, civil registration, state registration of a legal entity, obtaining licences/permits to carry out certain activities, etc.

 The rates of stamp duties generally vary from 0.5 to 20 times MMW, depending on the type of action executed.
 For instance, duty for filing a claim depends on the amount and nature of the claim.
-If the amount of civil claim is less than 20 MMW, the duty comprises 5% of this amount; for business claims, the duty is 1% of the claim amount.
+Under the civil claim, the duty comprises 4% of claim amount, but not less than 1 MMW; for business claims, the duty is 2% of the claim amount, but not less than 1 MMW.
 Duty for notarisation of copies of documents for legal entities is 2% of the MMW per each page of the document.
-Duty for registration of legal entities with foreign investment comprises 32 times the MMW if submitted in person and 50% of this if submitted through the automated online registration system.
+Duty for registration of legal entities with foreign investment comprises 10 times the MMW if submitted in person and 50% of this if submitted through the automated online registration system.

 Unified social payment (USP)

 Employers are subject to USP assessed on total payroll cost related to local and expatriate staff.
 This payment is collected by the tax authorities.
-The rate of USP is 25% (15% for micro-firms, small enterprises, and farms).
+The rate of USP is stated as 12% for all kind of entities with extension to certain new categories of taxpayers, including individual entrepreneurs and their employees, members of family enterprises, farming enterprises, and artisans.
+However, 25% USP will remain payable by state organisations, legal entities with state participation of at least 50%, as well as legal entities where at least 50% belongs to the latter.

 Income of foreign personnel paid to non-resident legal entities as part of secondment fees under personnel provision agreements is subject to USP.
 The taxable base for calculation of USP on such income shall be the income of foreign personnel provided, but not less than 90% of the secondment fee payable under the personnel provision agreement.
 USP is reported monthly.